kenjennings/Atari-Breakout76/README.md

 Due to the display's extremely tall aspect the game's video output is certainly not timed like the Atari's display which is tied to the NTSC color clock.
 Therefore, the "pixels" in the Breakout game likely do not correspond to the Atari's color-clock-sized pixels.
 Consequently, the best that can be done is an approximation on the Atari.

-Below is a screen capture of video of an emulator implementing Breakout.
-The horizontal red line near the bottom is from the YouTube video player and is not part of the game.
-On this screengrab the red dots simulate an Atari pixel overlaid on the Breakout game's graphics objects to gauge the sizes:
+Below is a screen capture of video of an emulator implementing Breakout:

 ![Game Screen Pixels](Breakoput_bw_startup_overscan_plus_ball.png?raw=true "Game Screen Pixels")